 - Solve equal expressions—number sentences in which both sides produce the same answer (2 + 4 = 3 + 3).

 - Solve multi-step word problems that include whole numbers, fractions and percentages to find the circumference and area of objects.

-- Understand that numbers can’t be divided by 0; know when positive and negative numbers together make 0.
+- Learn that numbers can’t be divided by 0; know when positive and negative numbers together make 0.

 Learn more about how various learning and attention issues can cause trouble with math.
 Explore how these issues can affect how kids solve math problems and use mental math.
 And compare the signs of math anxiety and dyscalculia.

 How to Help Your Rising Eighth Grader